marosan28/pup-power/README.md

     3. As a Frequent User, I want to register so I can receive all offers available.

-        1. At the pool page there is a "Join Now" button, frequent users can sign up to join the Leisure Centre and therafore receive offers not available to non members.
+        1. At the pool page there is a "Join Now" button, frequent users can sign up to join the Leisure Centre newsletter and therafore receive offers not available to non members.

+### Further Testing

+-   The Website was tested on Google Chrome.
+-

+### Known Bugs

+## Deployment

+### GitHub Pages

+To deploy the site to Github pages the following steps should be followed:

+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
+2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
+3. Scroll down the Settings page until you locate the "GitHub Pages" that now has it's own dedicated tab.
+4. Under "Source", click the dropdown called "None" and select "Master Branch".
+5. The page will automatically refresh.
+6. The link to your page will now show up with "Your site is published at:"

+### Forking the GitHub Repository

+Forking the GitHub Repository means we make a copy of the original repository on our GitHub account to view and make changes without affecting the original repository by using the following steps...

+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/) you want to fork.
+2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, you will see a fork button.
+3. Click on the button to create a copy.
+4. You should now have a copy of the original repository in your GitHub account.

+### Making a Local Clone

+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/) you want to deploy.
+2. Under the repository name, click "Clone or download".
+3. To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
+4. Open Git Bash in your IDE.
+5. Change the current working directory to the location where you want the cloned directory to be made.
+6. Type `git clone`, and then paste the URL you copied.
+7. Press enter and the clone should be created.